 Watch a video from Orygen Digital General Manager Jon Myer below.

 Orygen Digital has already developed world-leading youth mental health technologies.
-Our flagship Moderated Online Social Therapy (MOST) platform is the first single digital solution specifically designed to integrate with, and address, the key limitations of current youth mental health services.
+Our flagship digital mental health service MOST is the first single digital solution specifically designed to integrate with, and address, the key limitations of current youth mental health services.
 It has been designed with and for young people and existing services , providing clinicians with evidence-based tools that can be used across the diagnostic and severity spectrums and all stages of treatment.

-In response to the COVID-19 crisis in 2020, Orygen Digital’s MOST platform was generously supported by a $6m grant from the Victorian Government to fast track its roll-out across the state, and a $1m grant from the Telstra Foundation to iterate and improve the MOST technology platform.
+In response to the COVID-19 crisis in 2020, MOST was generously supported by a $6m grant from the Victorian Government to fast track its roll-out across the state, and a $1m grant from the Telstra Foundation to iterate and improve the MOST technology platform.

 The MOST platform has also been supported by funding from the Queensland Government and the Children's Hospital Foundation to support young people in Queensland.
 The New South Wales and Australian Capital Territory governments have also funded MOST pilots in their regions.